gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

 Stop/Start/Restart Server
   Stops, Starts or Restarts the Virtual Machine.
 Import as Image
-  Creates a Virtual Image Blueprint from the Instance at its current state and adds it to the Virtual Image library with corresponding metadata.
+  Clones and exports VM in its current state to target Storage provider and adds Virtual Image Record with metadata matching the source Instance's configuration.
 Clone to Image
-  Stores the image in vCenter as a virtual image record Lock/Unlock Instance
+  Clones and converts VM in its current state to image in the source Cloud and adds Virtual Image Record with metadata matching the source Instance's configuration.
+Lock/Unlock Instance
   A locked instance cannot be deleted until it is unlocked.
 Reconfigure